Diet and Nutrition

 Finances and healthy eating

 Financial problems can present a barrier to healthy eating for anyone.
-If you receive income or disability assistance, there may be local options to help you eat better – the resources available to you will differ depending on your Or, you can try an online meal planner, which can help you stick to a budget, eat healthy meals, and reduce food waste.
+If you receive income or disability assistance, there may be local options to help you eat better – the resources available to you will differ depending on where you live.
+Or, you can try an online meal planner, which can help you stick to a budget, eat healthy meals, and reduce food waste.
 Three options you can look into in your own neighbourhood are buying clubs, community kitchens, and community gardens.
 Buying clubs are when groups of people who live in the same community organize to place bulk or wholesale orders with regional farmers – a cheaper option than buying organic produce from the grocery store.
 Community kitchens are groups of neighbours who organize to cook and share meals (e.g., monthly) to increase food knowledge and share expenses.
 Sometimes individuals contribute skills instead of money, for example, childcare for other members of the group.
 Lastly, you can grow some of your own produce in a community garden plot.
 More often than not, community garden plots are affordable and can supply you with a large amount of fresh vegetables, while increasing your and your family’s food security.
 All of these community-based options can also help you expand your cooking skills and build relationships.

 Pay attention to your overall health